Sexual Offences (Scotland) Act 2009: Other offences under the act

-Meaning of 'Consent'
+Meaning of 'consent'

-Consent is defined in the Act as 'free agreement'.
+Consent is defined in the act as 'free agreement'.
 In determining whether an accused had 'reasonable belief' that consent existed, "regard is to be had to whether the person took any steps to ascertain whether there was consent or, as the case may be, knowledge; and if so, to what those steps were".
-The following examples are given in s.13-15 of the Act of where consent would not be established.
+The following examples are given in sections 13 to 15 of the act where consent would not be established.
 The person carrying out the offence would be 'Person A' and the victim, 'Person B'.